hashicorp/consul/website/source/docs/upgrade-specific.html.md

 with the the new ACL [Token](/api/acl/tokens.html) and [Policy](/api/acl/policies.html) APIs.

-More complete details on how to upgrade "legacy" tokens is available here (TODO link).
+More complete details on how to upgrade "legacy" tokens is available [here](/docs/guides/acl-migrate-tokens.html).

 ## Consul 1.1.0